USA Pro Challenge

 The USA Pro Challenge brought the high adrenaline, high altitude thrills of pro cycling to Colorado for the third straight year in the summer of 2013.
 The grand finale in downtown Denver saw Tejay Van Garderen take the top spot in front of tens of thousands of fans.

 The 2014 USA Pro Challenge (UPC) takes place August 18-24.
 The UPC zooms through eight official host cities and, as with the previous three years, the finish line is in downtown Denver on August 24.
 Beginning in Boulder, the final stage will travel through Golden and conclude with three thrilling laps around the Colorado State Capitol.
-A free festival with an awards ceremony, live music and food trucks will follow in Civic Center Park.
+A free festival with an awards ceremony and food trucks will follow in Civic Center Park.

 DENVER: A Cycling Paradise